Margherita Otto Barolo is made as a traditional assemblaggio Barolo.

 The maturation cycle began with the veraison in mid-August in the normal timeframe.
 Warmth in early September greatly contributed to excellent balance of sugars and fine-boned, ripe tannins.
 The nighttime temperatures began to cool considerably in mid-September leading to bright freshness and perfumes.
 While my vineyards usually see 2 weeks of variation from the first ripening to the last, in 2020 everything was picked in a 3-day period of October 8-9-10.
 The Nebbiolo was healthy and clean, with excellent color and acid.

 The 2020 Langhe Nebbiolo was racked after 10 days of skin contact.
-I will produce about 2500L of the wine this year.
+There will be about 2500L of the wine for this year, and it will be bottled in March 2022.

 As in previous years, I took about 200 liters of bleed wine off the Barolo to make a bit of rosato for my wife Daniela.